hug-sch/vse-docs/video_sequencer/sequencer/zoom.rst

 .. _sequencer_full_view:

 Ctrl-Spacebar
    The :kbd:`Ctrl-Spacebar` key will switch the window under the mouse cursor into semi-full view.
 The header and menus are still visible.
 The video in figure 1 is created with this view.
 You can tell because at the very top, there is a button "Back to Previous" |previous-button|.
 This full-screen view will help you to keep an overview; especially in the vertical dimension (channels).
 Pressing :kbd:`Ctrl-Spacebar` again or the Back to Previous button will restore the window.
+You can invoke this command from the menu: View > Area > Toggle Maximize Area.

 Alt-Ctrl-Spacebar
    The :kbd:`Alt-Ctrl-Spacebar` key will switch the window under the mouse cursor into full view.
 All the available screen space is reserved for the Timeline.
-To restore the window, you need to press :kbd:`Alt-Ctrl-Spacebar` again (no other key will do!) or hover your mouse over the top right corner of the window until the restore button |restore-button| pops up.
+To restore the window, you need to press :kbd:`Alt-Ctrl-Spacebar` again. *No other key will do!* Or you can hover your mouse over the top right corner of the window until the restore button |restore-button| pops up. *It's very easy to miss!* You can invoke this command from the menu: View > Area > Toggle FullScreen  Area.
 Home
    Pressing the :kbd:`Home` key zooms in on the total project; from Start to End and from channel 0 to channel 7.
 If some strips are beyond these borders, the range is extended to cover these strips (see section on :doc:`Moving the Timeline window <moving>`.
 Whenever you get lost in your timeline, press the :kbd:`Home` key to get back at the complete picture.
 Many Zoom commands can also be issued from the menu (see figure 2).
 The menu equivalent for :kbd:`Home` is: View > Frame All.